 Shoulder stand or Sarvangasana

-This is also a very effective asana for stress and anxiety.
+Shoulder stand or Sarvangasana is a very effective asana for stress and anxiety.
 As an inversion, it also induces blood flow to the brain, making you feel refreshed and rejuvenated.
 It also provides clarity, strength and a sense of balance, thus releasing confusion and disturbances of the mind.

 How to do Sarvangasana